TurkuNLP/Turku-paraphrase-corpus/README.md

 # Flags

+These flags are only given to the label 4 paraphrases and act as a qualifier to the paraphrase.
+Without the flag, these would drop to 3 or even 2.

 > `i`

 minor traceable difference (number, case, this vs that, etc.), treat as 2 for strict interpretation, treat as 4 for information retrieval etc